France–Greece relations

-France–Greece relations, or Franco-Greek relations, are foreign relations between France and Greece.
+France–Greece relations, or Franco–Greek relations, are foreign relations between France and Greece.
 In modern history, both countries established diplomatic relations in 1833, three years after Greek Independence.
 France and Greece, due to strong cultural and historical ties, have had a traditionally strong and special relationship and strategic alliance for decades and today enjoy strong diplomatic relations also.

 The two countries are EU, NATO and UN member states and cooperate in many other multilateral organizations, such as the La Francophonie, the Organization for Security and Co-operation in Europe and the Union for the Mediterranean.

 In September 2021, the two countries signed a military agreement according to which each country is engaged to the military aid of the other in the event of a war with a third country.
+The agreement was extended for another five years in 2026, including a clause for automatic renewal thereafter.

 History

 Eleftherios Venizelos with admiral Kountouriotis and the French General Maurice Sarrail review a section of the Allied Army at the Macedonian front during WWI.